 Reservations are valid for the selected date and time slot only.
 You may arrive at any time within the allotted time you reserve.
-There is a limit of six (6) tickets per order, but please contact us directly if you’d like to make a reservation for a large group.
+There is a limit of ten (10) tickets per order, but please contact us directly if you’d like to make a reservation for a large group.

-By making a reservation, you acknowledge that you will wear a face mask for the duration of your visit, and will cancel your reservation should you feel ill or are experiencing any known symptoms common to the COVID-19 virus.
+By making a reservation, you acknowledge that you are vaccinated and will wear a face mask for the duration of your visit, and will cancel your reservation should you feel ill or are experiencing any known symptoms common to the COVID-19 virus.